6 minutes to read

 The most important thing to remember is that people can react differently to caffeine.
 And while some people can experience headaches after drinking caffeine, others may grab a cup of coffee to help them deal with a migraine.
 However, it’s vital to practice moderation because the more caffeine you consume, the higher the chances it will cause adverse effects like headaches.

-Caffeine and Digestive Issues
+Caffeine & Digestive Issues

 If that first sip of coffee has you running for the bathroom, there is a good reason behind it.
 Coffee has laxative properties that stimulate your gastrointestinal tract.